Skip to main content

 10 minute read

-You’ve probably visited websites that failed to impress, but did you know that a visitor typically decides if your website is right for them in 7 seconds?
+Did you know that a visitor typically decides whether your website is right for them within 7 seconds?

 Google's Business Profile and many other platforms use square aspect ratios for profiles